-Molluscum contagiosum is caused by a pox virus, which infects the skin.
+Molluscum contagiosum is a skin infection.
+It’s caused by a poxvirus.

 Symptoms of molluscum contagiosum

-Molluscum contagiosum shows up as clusters of small, red, pink or pearly raised spots, sometimes with a pit in the centre.
+Molluscum contagiosum shows up as clusters of small, red, pink, flesh-coloured or pearly raised spots, often with a pit in the centre.
 The spots are usually 1-3 mm across, but they can get as big as 2 cm.

 Molluscum contagiosum spots usually come up on the face, neck, inner thighs or buttocks, but they can come up anywhere.

-Most molluscum contagiosum spots disappear without leaving a mark.
-Sometimes they leave a scar like that caused by chicken pox.
+Often molluscum contagiosum spots disappear without leaving a mark.
+But sometimes they can leave a pitted scar, like a chickenpox scar.

-When to see a doctor about molluscum contagiosum
+Does your child need to see a doctor about molluscum contagiosum?

 If you think your child might have molluscum contagiosum, it’s a good idea to see your GP.